MCPHackers/LaunchWrapper/README.md

 	- **pre-b1.9-pre4** - flip bottom textures and crop to 64x32
 	- **pre-1.8** - crop to 64x32
 	- **default** - do nothing with requested skin
-- `resourcesProxyPort` - Betacraft proxy port for sound resources
+- `assetsDir` - Will be used by LaunchWrapper to locate custom index.json
+- `assetIndex` - Name of the `assetsDir`/indexes/index.json without .json extension which will be used
+- `title` - The display title
+- `icon` - List of paths of icon PNGs separated by `;`
+- `applet` - Makes the game think you're running an applet which:
+	- Removes quit button in versions between Beta 1.0 and release 1.5.2
+	- Changes mouse input code in classic
+- `oneSixFlag` - Toggles notice about the release of 1.6 in 1.5.2
 - `serverSHA1` - Compare minecraft_server.jar in .minecraft/server against this hash
 - `serverURL` - URL to download the server from if the hash is mismatched or the jar is missing
-- `icon` - List of paths of icon PNGs separated by `;`
-- `title` - The display title
-- `applet` - Makes the game think you're running an applet (Which removes quit button for example)
-- `oneSixFlag` - Toggles notice about the release of 1.6 in 1.5.2
 - \+ any [Minecraft launch arguments](https://wiki.vg/Launching_the_game#Game_Arguments) or applet parameters